 Your style is the way you approach and execute your photography.
 It is your unique perspective and should be consistent throughout your work.
 Take some time to think about the kind of images you want to create and what feels natural for you.

 Photo by Mo on Unsplash

 Do you prefer candid shots, or do you like to compose each frame carefully?
-Do you prefer bright, vibrant colors, or do you prefer a more muted palette?
+Do you prefer bright, vibrant colors, or do you prefer a more muted and airy palette?
 Once you have a good sense of your style, you can start experimenting and pushing yourself outside your comfort zone.
 But always remember to stay true to what feels natural for you.